 Permaculture: Ecological engineering

-It is sometimes wrongly thought that Permaculture is only a specific form of agriculture and horticulture.
+It is sometimes wrongly thought that Permaculture is only a specific form of agriculture.
 However, it does not just focus on the production of food and other raw materials.

 Permaculture offers many solutions in the field of water management, designing buildings, homes and public spaces, or it can be applied to restore soils and ecosystems on a large scale.
 Even the structuring of organizations, (local) financial systems and setting up businesses is possible.
 This shows that Permaculture is just as much about (new forms of) sustainable housing and living together.